-Our objective is to be a leader in high performance 5G mobile device-to-cloud solutions for large enterprise verticals, service providers and small and medium-sized businesses around the globe.
-We will meet this objective through innovations we are driving in IoT, mobile and SaaS technologies.
+Our objective is to be a leader in high performance 5G fixed, mobile, and IIoT device-to-cloud solutions for large enterprise verticals, service providers and small and medium-sized businesses around the globe.
+We will meet this objective through innovations we are driving in IIoT, fixed, mobile and SaaS technologies.
 In furtherance of that objective, we will continue to focus on developing mission critical enterprise applications with a "zero unscheduled downtime" mandate, such as mobile and fixed broadband, industrial IoT, SD WAN failover management, asset tracking and fleet management services.
 Our solutions will be powered by our key innovations in IoT, purpose-built SaaS platforms and advanced mobile technologies, including emerging 5G NR.